Nothing

 if(!is.null(setting_average) & !is.numeric(setting_average)){

-stop('Setting average not numeric')
+stop('Setting average needs to be numeric')

 }

-if(!is.null(setting_average) & length(unique(setting_average)) != 1){
+if(!is.null(setting_average) & length(unique(setting_average))!=1){

 stop('Setting average not unique across subgroups')